sbitla1/ExtendingPortKnockingRM3_eTrunk/README.md

  New Security Features:

- 1. Sending 5 extra knocks with every client request in non chronological order every time
+ 1. Sending 5 extra knocks with every client request in non chronological order every time.
- 2. Added Private/Public key encrption to pass-phrases/keys taht store in Database
+ 2. Added Private/Public key encrption to pass-phrases/keys taht store in Database.
- 3. New Database TABLE (DECOY_USER) was introduced to capture the decoy knock requests
+ 3. New Database TABLE (DECOY_USER) was introduced to capture the decoy knock requests.
- 4. Capturing and detecing of decoy users in system to detect Man-in-Middle Attack
+ 4. Capturing and detection of the decoy users in system to identify Man-in-Middle Attack, if any.